Skip to main content

 Account lockout applies to internal users only.
 External users (LDAP/SSO) are managed by their respective authentication systems.

-For external user management, see Configure User Settings.
+For external user management, see Authentication Options.

 Configuration